hyperglyph/hyperglyph/spec/hyperglyph.rst

 Clients SHOULD throw different Errors for 4xx and 5xx responses, the body of error responses SHOULD be a error extension object.

-a glyph server SHOULD transform a response of a solitary blob object into a http response, using the content-type attribute.
+a hyperglyph server SHOULD transform a response of a solitary blob object into a http response, using the content-type attribute.

-glyph responses MAY use relative urls.
+hyperglyph responses MAY use relative urls.

 the methods `OPTIONS`, `TRACE`, `HEAD` are not used.